emmairwin/community_curriculum/leadership/empowering_teams_people/super_charge_your_community/introduction.md

 ![pathway](images/pathway.png)

-Participation pathways, like sidewalks can guide someone from a starting point, to the place they want to go.
-When designing pathways for community we likewise need to understand and design the points of entry, to the potential of sustained particiaption.
+Participation pathways (we sometimes call them ladders as well), like actual paths guide someone from a starting point, to the place they want to go, or can potential go.

+Pathways always start with an identified entry point, and an end point which represents the potential for sustained participation.

-This isn't to say that there we are designing with rigidness, but rather being deliberate about the depth of each step as well as the journey.
+This isn't to say that there we're designing with rigidness, but rather being deliberate about the depth of each step as well as the journey.

+#### Multiple Pathways

+The potential of using pathways is that you can design more than one, which have the potential to intersect.
+We will not be covering multiple pathways in **this workshop**.